bluefeet/Starch-Plugin-TimeoutStore/README.md

 # NAME

-Starch::Plugin::TimeoutStore - Throw an exception if store access surpass a timeout.
+Starch::Plugin::TimeoutStore - Throw an exception if store access surpasses a timeout.

 # SYNOPSIS